Itchen Navigation: Heritage Trail Project

 Details of the Hampshire and Isle of Wight Wildlife Trust and its work can found on their website.
 This website used to have information about the Itchen Navigation project.
 During 2018, changes to the website seem to have removed all information about the Navigation.

 As the project reached its conclusion, the Wildlife Trust published a pamphlet summarising the work achieved during the project.
 This publication used to appear on the Trust's website but no longer.
 However, a copy can be read here (opens in a new window/tab - size 3.88MB).
+The More Information page has links to a few other documents about the project that are no longer available on the Trust’s website.

 As part of the project, the Wildlife Trust established a volunteer body, the Friends of the Itchen Navigation, to help maintain the Navigation.
 Further details might be obtainable from the Trust but again all references to the Navigation and the Friends have disappeared from their website.